Maintaining R is not difficult, it simply

 will enable quicker downloading.
 I generally select USA

 (TX 1), which is in Dallas, TX.
-You can find a list of mirror
+You may also specify a default

 site locations at CRAN by clicking

 3.)
 Next, click again on "Packages"

 in the R console and then select "Select repositories...".
 By

 default, CRAN and CRAN (extras) are selected; I generally also

 select R-Forge which contains packages being developed (often

 very recent updates to existing packages).
 Then click the OK

 the R console and hit the enter key:

 This line tells R you want to search for